 Classics: Incognito – Always There (Talkin’ Loud)

-There was Ronnie Laws, then Willie Bobo releasing this.
+There was Ronnie Laws, then Willie Bobo comin’ up with ‘Always There’.
 Then there would also be Side Effect around the same period, although adding vocals to it.
 With thanks to songwriter Paul B Allen III.
 Following the path of the latter, British Jazz/Funk combo Incognito would get it to another dimension, 15 years after, back in 1991.

 “Always there, to please you…” The work of a dream team.
 Always there?
 No wonder why!

 – Jean-Paul ‘Bluey’ Maunick and Paul ‘Tubbs’ Williams gave birth to Incognito as an offshot from Light Of The World back in 1979.
 From then, the group has collaborated with la crème de la crème of an ever boiling British groove scene.

 Strangely enough, it took them 10 years to deliver the follow-up to their debut-album – ‘Jazz Funk’ – released back in 1981.
 But their recognition would be instant with the release of ‘Inside Life’.
 An album which featured the memorable ‘Always There’, ‘Crazy For You’ and ‘Can You Feel Me’.
 It also marked the start of a long relationship with Gilles Peterson‘s label.
 The latter eventually bringing Incognito‘s repertoire to new audiences with the help of remixers such as Masters At Work, Roger S and Carl Craig among others.
 This resulting in the rework of gems such as ‘Jacob’s Ladder’, ‘Givin’ It Up’ and ‘Out Of The Storm’.